How to Become a Client with ITS

 - Receive verbal/written consent from parent/guardian, if necessary

-Once you have gotten through the wait list and we have matched you with a provider, our office will give you a call to schedule.
+Once you have gotten through the wait list and we have matched you with a provider, our office will call to schedule.

 We reach out by phone three times.
 If you do not respond within one week of the final call, you will be taken off the wait list.